-Minor - Students who elect to have a minor area of concentration must file a declaration of minor with the Registrar.
+Minor - Students who elect to have a minor area of concentration must file a declaration of minor with the Office of the Registrar.
 Minors should be declared before the start of the senior year and all requirements must be completed through regularly scheduled classes.
-A student may not elect a minor from courses which have the same departmental prefix as the major, e. g., a student may not major in BSA: Accounting and minor in Business Administration.